BadMagic100/hk-modlinks-prototype/docs/design.md

   host that list, including publishing certain output formats (e.g. HTML or markdown) automatically as a CI workflow.

-This design enables this use case by:
+If/when discovery is added, this design enables this use case by:

 - Vending all build tools as CLIs and publishing the package to npm
 - Ensuring that all mods are available in main modlinks for importing (discovery source generation)